W4l-store/Amazon-Borders-FBA-Report-Generator/README.md

 The Amazon Borders FBA Report Generator is a tool designed to help Amazon sellers generate comprehensive reports for their FBA (Fulfillment by Amazon) business.
 This README file provides step-by-step instructions on how to set up and use the tool.

 ## Initial Setup

+### Install Git

+1. Download and install Git from the [official Git website](https://git-scm.com/downloads).
+2. For detailed installation instructions, refer to this [Git Installation Guide](https://github.com/git-guides/install-git).

 ### Install Python